 In the discussion component that appears, select Edit.

-Follow the guidelines in the editor to fill in the Category, the optional Display Name, and the Subcategory fields.
+Follow the guidelines in the editor to fill in the Category, the Display Name, and the Subcategory fields.

 Each Category/Subcategory pair for the discussion topics in your course must be unique.